 In 1958, President Eisenhower and Premier Khrushchev formally agreed to exchanges between students, teachers, and researchers, setting the stage for IREX's predecessor organization, the Inter-University Council on Travel Grants (IUCTG).
-In 1968, leading US universities established the International Research & Exchanges Board (IREX) with support from the Ford Foundation, the American Council of Learned Societies (ACLS), the Social Science Research Council (SSRC), and the US Department of State.
+In 1968, leading U.S. universities established IREX (International Research & Exchanges Board) with support from the Ford Foundation, the American Council of Learned Societies (ACLS), the Social Science Research Council (SSRC), and the U.S. Department of State.

 According to IREX's founding documents, a centralized organization was needed to "act with authority on both sides of the Atlantic, solicit and attract sufficient funds, be immune to political pressures from all sides, and fulfill the sensitive role of clearinghouse for information."
 The immediate goal of IREX was to administer exchange programs with the Soviet Union and Eastern European countries.
 While the founding proposal cited an "immediate mandate" focusing on that region, it also made clear that "there is no disposition to limit IREX's jurisdiction geographically."

 Headquarters: IREX's original headquarters were in New York City.
 In 1986, IREX relocated to Princeton, New Jersey, and had a close working relationship with Princeton University.
 By relocating to Washington, DC, in 1992—where it remains today—IREX's primarily academic identity began to transform into a more development-focused entity.
 This also put IREX in close proximity to other development organizations, embassies, and policymakers.

 Country offices: IREX opened its first country office in Moscow in 1989.
 Today, IREX has 20 country offices throughout Africa, Europe and Eurasia, the Middle East and North Africa, Asia, and the Americas.